Overview

 Notice in the above script that the actual script switches to a login shell at the final step in the busybox init.
 If you wanted, you could simply rebuild the init script from scratch to launch directly into your binary.
 This would allow you to give a userspace pwn into kernel pwn if you wanted to (for instance, shellcoding into kernel pwn).
 Alternatively, you can set a users shell to your custom binary, which would launch them directly into the userspace program.

-Alternatively, if you wanted to build a jail breakout challenge, this same process could be used to provide kernel isolation.
+If you wanted to build a jail breakout challenge, this same process could be used to provide kernel isolation.
+A good example of this would be a seccomp restricted shellcoding challenge, where you need to disable seccomp by exploiting a kernel module.
+Some examples of this format are available on pwn.college.

 How do I disable [X] protection?

 Some protections can be enabled or disabled at runtime (assuming a build with support for it).
-These include KASLR, SMAP, SMEP, NX, and PTI.
+These include KASLR, SMAP, SMEP, NX, and PTI (though, this can change depending on the architecture — this is generally the case for x86/x86-64 though).
 These can be disabled by adding flags in qemu.
 For instance, to disable KASLR, you can use -append "nokaslr" (multiple options are delimited with a space), which will disable KASLR at runtime.

 Some protections can only be changed at compile time, namely canaries and SLUB/SLAB hardening.
 These can be changed by editing the CONFIG_STACKPROTECTOR, CONFIG_SLAB_FREELIST_HARDENED, etc. options in your kconfig.
 The easiest way to use a custom kconfig with buildroot is to use the menu build option (make menuconfig).